Mass updates or changes to database managed dropdown source data

 - Optionally run the scheduled task immediately.

 These steps will ensure the scheduled task to update the shadow table is never running during the mass update.
-The following is an example Windows script that will do the appropriate setup and clean up before and after the mass update.
+The following is an example Windows Command shell script that will do the appropriate setup and clean up before and after the mass update.
 You can insert your mass update code at the spot indicated.
 You will need to ensure that your Windows security is setup appropriately in order to be able to run the schtasks command.

 rem * Copyright (C)2013 FileHold Systems Inc.